harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 ============

-A major infectious disease surveillance body, the Centre for Disease Control in the US, currently deploy an adaptation [#first]_ for influenza modelling.
+A major infectious disease surveillance body, the Centre for Disease Control in the US, currently deploy an adaptation of Serfling's method [#first]_ for influenza modelling.
 The method uses cyclic regression to model the weekly proportion of deaths from pneumonia and influenza.
 Since then adaptations have incorporated indicators such as counts of patient visits for influenza like illness